marcusoftnet/templated/ReadMe.md

 ### Contributing

-I welcome contributions to Templated!
+I welcome contributions to Templated-views!
 Whether it's fixing bugs, adding new features, or improving documentation, your help is appreciated.
 Follow these simple steps to contribute:

 1. **Fork the Repository**